iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

 ## Menu

-Moderan menu items can be found in the Role centers: Accountant and Business Manager.
+Cargoson menu items can be found from all Business Central Role centers via search functionality.
+Actions can be run from related pages (see instrctions below).